 n = Number of intervals in hour h.

-Section 10.1 of this M2M Schedule sets forth circumstances under which the M2M coordination process and M2M settlements may be temporarily suspended.
+Section 10.1 of this Schedule D sets forth circumstances under which the M2M coordination process and M2M settlements may be temporarily suspended.

 9 When One of the RTOs Does Not Have Sufficient Redispatch